ibrahim-s/navigateTheNumpadWay/readme.md

 Final note:
 Sometimes some addons may grab one or more of the gestures of the form.
 Hope you can manage that by either using another form, or removing the gesture from the theif addon, for until now I do not have other solutions.

+### Changes for 1.0 ###

+*	Rename the addon to navigate the numpad way, for there are addons, that their names very close to the previous names of the addon, thus renaming the addon make things clearer.
+*	Update last tested version, thus making the addon compatible with NVDA 2024.1.

 ### Changes for 0.9 ###